junxit/us-congress-bills-114/bill.md

   >   - **(3)** support the timely sharing of cyber threat indicators and defensive measures with the relevant critical infrastructure sector with the Center in accordance with this section.
   > - **(i)** *Voluntary information sharing procedures*
   >   - **(1)** *Procedures*
   >     - **(A)** *In general* The Center may enter into a voluntary information sharing relationship with any consenting non-Federal entity for the sharing of cyber threat indicators and defensive measures for cybersecurity purposes in accordance with this section.
 Nothing in this section may be construed to require any non-Federal entity to enter into any such information sharing relationship with the Center or any other entity.
-The Center may terminate a voluntary information sharing relationship under this subsection if the Center determines that the non-Federal entity with which the Center has entered into such a relationship has, after repeated notice, repeatedly and intentionally violated the terms of this subsection.
+The Center may terminate a voluntary information sharing relationship under this subsection if the Center determines that the non-Federal entity with which the Center has entered into such a relationship has, after repeated notice, repeatedly violated the terms of this subsection.
   >     - **(B)** *National security* The Secretary may decline to enter into a voluntary information sharing relationship under this subsection if the Secretary determines that such is appropriate for national security.
   >   - **(2)** *Voluntary information sharing relationships* A voluntary information sharing relationship under this subsection may be characterized as an agreement described in this paragraph.
   >     - **(A)** *Standard agreement* For the use of a non-Federal entity, the Center shall make available a standard agreement, consistent with this section, on the Department’s website.